easegress-io/easegress/doc/user_cases/reverse_proxy.md

     kind: Proxy
 ```

-In order to enable Header type validator correctly in pipeline, we should add it before proxy filter.
+To enable Header type validator correctly in pipeline, we should add it before filter `Proxy`.
 And the example above will check the `Is-Valid` header field by trying to match `abc` or `goodplan`.
 Also, it will use `^ok-.+$` regular expression for checking if it can't match the `values` filed.

 For the full YAML, see [here](#header)

 2. Using JWT validation in Easegress.
-JWT is wildly used in modern web environment.
+JWT is wildly used in the modern web environment.
 JSON Web Token (JWT, pronounced /dʒɒt/, same as the word "jot") is a proposed Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.[1]
-> Easegress support three types of JWT, HS256, HS384, and HS512.
+> Easegress supports three types of JWT, HS256, HS384, and HS512.

 ``` yaml